-DATE: October 4, 2012
+DATE: March 24, 2013

 The Criminal Rules Committee has been studying a proposal to amend Fed.
 R. Crim.
 P. 12 since 2006.
 The Committee's proposed amendment to Rule 12 and a conforming change to Rule 34 were published in August 2011, and public comments totaling 47 pages were received from five groups.
 The reporters prepared a 60 page memorandum analyzing each of the issues raised in the comments.
-The comments and the reporters' memorandum were considered at length by the Rule 12 Subcommittee, which held a half-day face-to-face meeting in conjunction with the Advisory Committee's April meeting in San Francisco and a follow up teleconference.
+The comments and the reporters' memorandum were considered at length by the Rule 12 Subcommittee, which held a half-day, face-to-face meeting in conjunction with the Advisory Committee's April meeting in San Francisco and a follow-up teleconference.
+After the Advisory Committee's October meeting was cancelled due to Hurricane Sandy, the Subcommittee met by teleconference in February 2013 to consider whether to recommend additional changes.